 The select color dialogue box will appear, and in this, you have a few options.
 The ones you should focus on first are the view settings.

 To get the best results, you’ll want to set your image preview to Selection and your selection preview to Grayscale.

 At first, this looks very convoluted, but it’s simple to understand once you think of it as a layer mask.

-Anything that you see that’s white is 100% visible, aka selected.
+- Anything that you see that’s white is 100% visible, meaning it’s selected.

-Anything black is 100% transparent, aka not selected.
+- Anything black is 100% transparent, meaning it’s not selected.

-To remove all of one color in Photoshop, you want to make your select color as close to 100% white and black as possible.
+To remove all of one color in Photoshop, you want to make your selected color as close to 100% white and black as possible.

 With this in mind, click anywhere on your image to sample the color you want to remove.